pashchenkoromak/MNRparser/README.md

 # MNRparser
-Program take MNR program, function arguments, and calculate it.
+Program takes MNR program, for example max (just return max(a, b)), function arguments, and calculate it.